Jainish-shah/Image-Classification-With-Image-Augmentation/README.md

 # Image-Classification-With-Image-Augmentation

-Cause for using image augmentation is that CNN is used to recognize images in particular and for smaller dataset CNN starts memorizing the images, which leads to `overfitting`.To avoid overfitting of the model, some of the techniques that one can apply are Image augmentation, dropout and check using validation dataset.
+Cause for using image augmentation is that CNN is used to recognize images in particular and for smaller dataset CNN starts memorizing the images, which leads to `overfitting`.To avoid overfitting of the model, some of the techniques that can be applied are Image augmentation, dropout and check using validation dataset.

 **Image Augmentation** is used to create new training images by applying number of random image transformation to images in the original training set.
 Some of the image augmentation techniques that can be applied are:
 - Flipping the image horizontally